-Description and examples: see remote-global-parameter6-set command useful to verify the contents of the database after the update.
+This command carries multiple global parameters with their values.
+Care should be taken when specifying more than one parameter; in some cases, only a subset of the parameters may be successfully stored in the database and other parameters may fail to be stored.
+In such cases the remote-global-parameter6-get-all command may be useful to verify the contents of the database after the update.
 The server-tags list is mandatory and must contain exactly one server tag.
 Specifying an empty list, a value of null, or multiple server tags will result in an error.
 The server tag "all" is allowed; it associates the specified parameters with all servers.